custyblak/custyblak/README.md

 <h1>Hi, I'm Constantine <br/><a href="https://www.linkedin.com/in/constantine-ukah-4b89b0155/">Security Engineer</a> and <a href="https://github.com/custyblak">Cloud Security Engineer </a></h1>

-Motivated Security Engineer with 5 years of experience seeking to leverage skills in firewall management, network traffic monitoring, and attack detection.
-Possesses strong understanding of AWS Cloud and working knowledge of compliance frameworks (ISO27001, SOC2, PCI DSS).
-Eager to expand expertise in Incident response and Cloud security best practices.
+Motivated Security Engineer with 5 years of hands-on experience in firewall management, network traffic monitoring, and attack detection.
+Proficient in securing cloud environments, particularly AWS, with a solid understanding of compliance frameworks such as ISO 27001, SOC 2, and PCI DSS.
+Currently expanding expertise in incident response and cloud security best practices.

-My interest spans across, Network Security, Cloud Security and DevSecOps.
-Checkout my technical writeups [here](https://dev.to/constantineukah)
+Passionate about Network Security, Cloud Security, and DevSecOps.
+Explore my technical write-ups on [Dev.to](https://dev.to/constantineukah).
+My resume is available [here](https://github.com/custyblak/My_Resume.git).

 <h2>Skills:</h2>